appvia/tako/docs/reference/proposal.md

 + Have a domain name for CI or others to easily consume to test or access
 + Have a certificate, if encryption is required to consume the application

-If people go to use Kubernetes, this change can be quite time consuming for a developer to take what is running locally and port it to another framework and repeat this throughout different environments.
+If developers migrate to Kubernetes, this change can be quite time consuming for a developer to take what is running locally and port it to another framework and repeat this throughout different environments.